 - Click on the boundaries to control the region.

-- Right-click the boundary of the region > drop-down Hide in View menu > click Element.
+- Drop-down Hide in View menu > click Element.

 Learn more about duplicating views